formkit/docs-content/plugins/inertia.md

 type: "info"
 label: "Overwriting"
 ---
-The <code>options</code> event callbacks will overwrite any default events to that specific event, meaning that if you for example add `onStart` you will lose the events from `start` that are for example loading, disabling and processing.
+The <code>options</code> event callbacks will overwrite any default events to that specific event, meaning that if you for example add <code>onStart</code> you will lose the events from <code>start</code> that are for example loading, disabling and processing.
 ::

 ```html